 If $\beta=-2$, then $\widetilde{\Delta}_2=0$ yields that $b=0$.
 All parameters are:

-which is just identical with the classical Jerison-Lee identity case. \end{proof}
+which is just identical to the classical Jerison-Lee identity case. \end{proof}

-All possible identities can be found by dimensional conservation and invariant tensors, then linear combination of them with some appropriate parameters will always work.
-For 'near-critical' subcritical case in CR geometry, the best choice is using the same structure of identity as critical case.
-For example, the vector fields in case 2 are totally composed of invariant tensors.
-However, we need a little change with $(\ref{3})$ for case 3, but we don't break the continuity when $\alpha\to3$.
-For the case $\alpha$ far away from critical index, without caring about critical case, our choices of parameters are flexible, such as case 1 and case 4.
+All possible identities can be found by dimensional conservation and invariant tensors, and then a linear combination of them with some appropriate parameters will always work.
+For the 'near-critical' subcritical exponent case in CR geometry, the best choice is to use the same structure of identity as the critical exponent case.
+For example, the vector fields in Case 2 in Section 3 are composed of invariant tensors.
+However, we need a little change with \eqref{3} for Case 3 in Section 3, but we don't break the continuity when $\alpha\to3$.
+For the case $\alpha$ far away from the critical exponent, without caring about the critical exponent case, our choices of parameters are flexible, such as Case 1 and Case 4 in Section 3.